digitalocean/navigators-guide/intro/chapter3.md

 For more information about system requirements, head over to http://docs.ansible.com/ansible/latest/intro_installation.html

 With that out of the way, let's get started.
 If you don't already have a DigitalOcean account, start questioning your life choices, then head over to https://www.digitalocean.com/ and sign up.
-Once you've completed that quick process you'll see the main page and the option to create a new Droplet.
+Once you've completed that quick process you'll see your accounts main page.

 ![fresh account](./ch3img/init-login.jpg)

+If this is a new account, I recommend you set up an SSH key on your local machine and set place it on your new DigitalOcean account.
+If it's not new and you haven't already added your SSH key, I recommend doing it now, however, it's not a strict requirement.
+Here's some information on getting your SSH key set up: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

+If you'd like, you can also just pass in your SSH key through a user-data script

 Go ahead and select **Create Droplet**.
 On the next page you'll see the following Droplet options
 * Operating system distribution and version